Accommodations Toolkit

 • These requirements apply to students tested in all locations, whether the student is assessed in the school building, at home, in a hospital, or a residential or other alternative setting.

-Test setting is altered so the student is tested on a one-to-one basis.
+Separate setting (one-to-one): Test setting is altered so the student is tested on a one-to-one basis.
 The test administrator must be one who qualifies under Policy 2340.
-Instructional practice: Students who need one-to-one settings for instructional or assessment purposes are ones who may easily become distracted when in larger group settings.
+Students who need one-to-one settings for instructional or assessment purposes are ones who may easily become distracted when in larger group settings.
 These students benefit from an environment with no other students.
-When to select: When the student benefits from a small group assessment environment.
+When to select: When the student benefits from a one-to-one assessment environment.
 Notes for implementation:

 • Changes in instructional and assessment locations can benefit students who are easily distracted in large group settings and who concentrate best in a one-to-one setting.